mwszekely/preact-prop-helpers/README.md

-Passing `null` is fine and simply stops the effect until you restart it by providing a non-null callback.
+Passing `null` is fine and simply stops the effect until you restart it by providing a non-null callback; it doesn't need to be stable.

 ### UseAnimationFrameParameters